Showing posts with label Small Business Accounting. Show all posts

 Credits and debits can be best understood by understanding the Balance Sheet and the Income Statement.
 On the balance sheet, the assets are debits, and the liabilities are credits.
 Equity and net worth are also credits.

-Income is credited on the income statement, and expenses are debited.
-When you record your paycheck, you debit your checking account and an asset and credit your Income.
+On the Income Statement, Income is credited (and the asset increases to Cash or Accounts Receivable), and expenses are debited (Cash is reduced and Accounts Payable are reduced).
+When you record your paycheck, you debit your checking account and an asset, and credit your Income.
 When you pay your bills, you credit your checking account and accounts payable and debit your expenses.
 When you balance your checkbook and have cash left over at the end of the month, this is your net worth.

 Because you have cash left, the credit of the money coming in and the debit of the cash going out is a credit balance.
 This credit balance passes to the Balance Sheet Equity portion and reduces the liability portion.
 Hopefully, your assets equal liabilities, and you are "in balance."